Plugin v1.5

 SecureWP encrypts sensitive data at rest: API tokens, cloud credentials, and 2FA TOTP secrets.
 The master key is stored either in a dedicated key file (source: file) or as a constant in wp-config.php (source: constant).
 Rotating the key generates a new master key and immediately re-encrypts all stored secrets with it.

 The card footer shows the current key source.
-If the source is constant and wp-config.php is read-only, the button is disabled.
+If the source is constant and configuration file writes are blocked, the button is disabled.
 After rotation, verify that any users with TOTP-based 2FA can still authenticate with their authenticator app.
 Cloud credentials are recovered automatically.

 Use this periodically or after a suspected server-level compromise where the key file or configuration file may have been exposed.